fpgacademy/Lab_Exercises_Embedded_Systems/lab8/design_files/DE1-SoC/part5/README.txt

 A recording of the Intel theme song is included when you start the program, so you can play it by pressing KEY1.

-The program automatically exits after 30 seconds.
+The program automatically exits after some time period.

+The files wav.c and wav.h can be used with any program to create a WAV audio file.